Guide To Langisjór Iceland

 Where is Langisjór?

 Nestled within the Vatnajökull National Park, Langisjór is surrounded by dramatic mountain ranges and glaciers, creating a mesmerizing backdrop for visitors.
-The lake itself was formed during a volcanic eruption thousands of years ago and is fed by glacial streams and rivers, resulting in remarkably pure and azure waters.
+The lake itself was formed during a subglacial volcanic eruption during the ice-age thousands of years ago and is fed by springs and clearwater streams, resulting in remarkably pure and azure waters.
 Its name, which translates to "Long Lake," perfectly describes its elongated shape, stretching for about 20 kilometres in length.

 One of the most remarkable aspects of Langisjór is its remote and untouched nature.
 Due to its location in the Highlands, reaching the lake requires traversing rugged and challenging terrains.
 This remoteness has helped preserve the pristine condition of Langisjór, making it a sanctuary for wildlife and an oasis of tranquillity.
 Visitors who make the journey to this hidden gem are rewarded with a sense of solitude and an unparalleled connection to nature.